gkotian/gkotian.github.io/travels/_posts/2010-02-27-good-morning-vietnam.md

 Once at HCMC, Golan and I decided to share a room, and found a decent, not-too-expensive one after searching for a bit.
-Prices of accommodation in Vietnam was way more than in Cambodia.
+Prices of accommodation in Vietnam were way more than in Cambodia.

 {% include image.html
     img="assets/travels/2010-02-27-wires.jpg"